PrnceTheKiiD/Top-Car-Sales-Analysis-of-10-Car-Dealerships/README.md

 # Data Structure
-The dataset used is an excel workbook that is composed of 3 sheets and they are structures as follows:
+The dataset used is an excel workbook that is composed of 3 sheets and they are structured as follows:

 ![](Assets/DealerERD.png)
 ![](Assets/ModelsERD.png)